Advanced Hepatobiliary & Liver Surgery Care

 Hepatobiliary surgery involves surgical treatment of diseases affecting the liver, bile ducts, gallbladder, and related structures.

-Patients with liver tumors, bile duct diseases, or complex hepatobiliary conditions require detailed clinical evaluation to determine the most appropriate treatment strategy.
-Early consultation allows structured assessment, advanced imaging review, and multidisciplinary planning for optimal surgical outcomes.
+Patients with liver tumors, bile duct conditions, or complex hepatobiliary diseases require detailed clinical evaluation to determine the most appropriate surgical approach.